Landing Page vs. Website Home Page

 Hello!

-(we might, but that’s besides the point.)
+(We might still visit, but that’s beside the point.)

 - Signing up for a mailing list